 - Medication side effects from treatment of another service-connected condition

-For instance, a veteran with service-connected asthma who later develops sarcoidosis or eosinophilic granuloma as a complication may qualify for secondary benefits.
+For instance, if you have service-connected asthma and later develop sarcoidosis or eosinophilic granuloma as a complication, you may qualify for secondary benefits.

 What Documentation Do You Need for Service Connection?